adobe/lit-mobx/README.md

 npm install --save @adobe/lit-mobx@^1.0.0
 ```

-We will backport any security patches necessary (though don't expect there to be any) in this major version as necessary.
+We will backport any security patches (though don't expect there to be any) in this major version as necessary.

 ## Demo